Uyts

 Uyts (Ույծ) is a village in the Sisian Municipality of the Syunik Province in Armenia.
 Uyts lies roughly 3.5 kilometers away from the nearby city of Sisian.

-Demographics

-The Statistical Committee of Armenia reported its population was 586 in 2010, compared to 453 at the 2001 census.
+Economy and culture

 Many residents are farmers or sheepherders, with agriculture playing an important role in village life.
 Uyts has a small school, with roughly 70 students enrolled at any given time.
 Many teachers commute from neighboring Sisian to work in the village.

+Demographics

+The Statistical Committee of Armenia reported its population was 586 in 2010, compared to 453 at the 2001 census.